steida/songary/README.md

 Because [Ember](http://emberjs.com) observers and bindings, or [Backbone model events](http://backbonejs.org/#Events), or [Angular](https:angularjs.org) scope events propagation, mixes app model with app data flow, irreversibly.

 Imagine you have two models, A and B. And you would like to change B whenever A is changed.
-Events and computed properties works well, unless you need to change A without B be also changed.
+Events and bindings work well unless you need to change only A under some condition.
 Got it?
-Flux uses `waitFor` method to explicitly describe what should be changed in which order.
+Flux uses `waitFor` method to explicitly describe what should be changed.

-There is even more of that.
-Imagine you have A, B, C, D, E, F, G, H listening each other.
+Or imagine you have A, B, C, D, E, F, G, H listening each other.
 Can you tell what happen when A dispatches change event?
-Without reading whole source code of A, B, C...?
+Without reading several source files?
 Without debugging?
 Hardly.
-Flux architecture allows encapsulate flow or flows in one method.

 #### Why CoffeeScript?